-Minister of Cor mpassion - Vision Statement: comparing your life now to the vision statements that you believe Goo ou including what changes you need to make in this area of your life.
+Minister of Compassion - Vision Statement:

+Reflections comparing your life now to the vision statements that you believe God revealed to you including what changes you need to make in this area of your life.

-Learn the identity role of Steward of Resources of the Called Servant Identity Category.
+• Learn the identity role of Steward of Resources of the Called Servant Identity Category.

-Be inspired to make strategic decisions about financial issues which lead to contentment and peace.
+• Be inspired to make strategic decisions about financial issues which lead to contentment and peace.

-Form a snapshot of your current financial picture and create a vision statement for the identity role of Steward of Resources.
+• Form a snapshot of your current financial picture and create a vision statement for the identity role of Steward of Resources.

-Magnify your impact as a Called Servant by living as a Steward of Resources.
+• Magnify your impact as a Called Servant by living as a Steward of Resources.